netgato/bash-scripts/README.md

 # bash-scripts
-Here you found basic scripts for make your live easy...
+Here you find basic scripts for make your live easy...

 checkurl.sh